jdelga/Media3ComposeDemo/README.md

 # Media3ComposeDemo
-Demo of Media3 with Compose Navigation
+Demo of Media3 with Compose